akhavr/FuturoDAO-PoC/README.md

 strike price (e.g., +50% from the current TWAP).
 These options incentivize participants to align their decisions with long-term protocol growth, as the value of their options depends on the DAO's future success.
-By integrating Tru3Bliss prediction infrastructure and Pyth Network's price feeds, we create a seamless system that bridges governance and financial markets.
+By creating prediction market infrastructure and Pyth Network's price feeds, we introduce a seamless system that bridges governance and financial markets.

 # Distinct Features